MewPurPur/GodSVG/README.md

 Download the version you want from [the list of GodSVG releases](https://github.com/MewPurPur/GodSVG/releases).
 Android versions are currently experimental.

+<details><summary>Remove GodSVG from quarantine on MacOS</summary>

 For MacOS, you'll have to [disable Gatekeeper](https://disable-gatekeeper.github.io/), as I don't have the time or money to deal with Apple's gatekeeping.

-<details><summary>Remove GodSVG from quarantine on Mac OS</summary>

-You can force the system to accept GodSVG, by running the following in the terminal, after having installed GodSVG in the `/Applications` folder.
+Alternatively, you can force the system to accept GodSVG by running the following in the terminal, after having installed GodSVG in the `/Applications` folder:
 ```
 xattr -d com.apple.quarantine /Applications/GodSVG.app
 ```
 </details>

 <details><summary>Verifying the APK signature on Android</summary>